Cosas1008/LeetCode/Practice/README.md

 - [x] 1980 Find Unique Binary String
 - [x] 1995 Count Special Quadruplets
 - [x] 2025 Maximum Number of Ways to Partition an Array ( Prefix Suffix )
+- [ ] 2030 Smallest K-Length Subsequence with Occurrence of a Letter

 ### Practice